-The panel next considered whether a conditions of practice on Mr Ungureanu's registration would be a sufficient and appropriate response.
+The panel next considered whether placing conditions of practice on Mr Ungureanu's registration would be a sufficient and appropriate response.
 The panel is mindful that any conditions imposed must be proportionate, measurable and workable.
 The panel bore in mind the seriousness of the facts found proved at the original hearing and concluded that a conditions of practice order would not adequately protect the public or satisfy the public interest.
-The panel was not able to formulate conditions of practice that would adequately address the concerns relating to Mr Ungureanu's misconduct.
+Given Mr Ungureanu's lack of engagement the panel was not able to formulate conditions of practice that would adequately address the concerns relating to his misconduct.